 - the use of food additives.

 Regular nutrition seminars keep you up to date in the latest developments.
 And the Nutrition Society, our student-led group, organises relevant guest speakers and activities.

-We are home to the UK's first Functional Food Centre which was set up to research the role of foods in preventing chronic disease.
+We are home to the Oxford Brookes Centre for Nutrition and Health (OxBCNH) which was set up to research the role of foods in preventing chronic disease.
 This allows our researchers and PhD students to inform our undergraduate teaching and provides our students with a strong research ethos.